ayahaustine/anza-django/README.md

 Create a `.env` file and copy the content of the `.env.example` and paste into the `.env` you've created.

-### Install packages
+### Installing packages
-You can install packages using `pip-compile` only.
+You can install packages using `pip-compile`.
 To ensure that pip compile works, install `pip-tool` as provided in [pip-tools docs](https://pypi.org/project/pip-tools/), in your environment.

 To add a new package, update the corresponding `requirements/<environment>.in` depending on the package's purpose.